aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

 ## **Compare Slide Masters**

-A Master Slide implements the [BaseSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide) interface containing the [**equals**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide#equals-aspose.slides.IBaseSlide-) method, which can then be used to compare slides.
+A Master Slide implements the [BaseSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide) class containing the [**equals**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide#equals-aspose.slides.IBaseSlide-) method, which can then be used to compare slides.
 It returns `true` for Master Slides identical in structure and static content.

 Two Master Slides are equal if their shapes, styles, texts, animation and other settings, etc are equal.
 The comparison does not take unique identifier values (e.g. SlideId) and dynamic content (e.g. current date value in Date Placeholder) into account.